Anna (not her real name) came to see me because she felt ‘stuck’ and she’d been intrigued by a talk I gave on creating soulful relationships.

 A spiritual psychology allows us to remember the vast unlimited nature of our consciousness, of our heart, of being a good presence in the world.
 It helps us to see that other actions may be more helpful and ultimately rewarding than getting to express how peeved and disappointed we are in the moment.
 A spiritual perspective beckons us to be the ‘bigger’ person when our body, our thoughts, our emotions feel limiting, diminished and small.

-While Lily had not stopped drinking last time I heard from Anna, Anna was enjoying more open communication and more time with Lily and the kids, than for a year prior.
+While Lily had not stopped drinking last time I heard, Anna was enjoying more open communication and more time with Lily and the kids.
 Anna felt she was now much better positioned to help the family as a whole.
 She herself felt more empowered around the situation and proud of herself for having more to share with her daughter than just ongoing anger and disappointment.
 Anna still prayed and she felt stronger in her spiritual life because she felt she was practically expressing her faith and employing her long-held spiritual values in ways that translated into better relating.

 This quote (below) from Danielle Laporte sums up the idea of creating a spirituality that you can really use, not just a spirituality of words or images to look at from the church pews or meditation stools, but an embodied enriching way of life: